Markel and Wottge Open Space Plan

 Mr. Thompson, Thank you for overseeing the continuation of acquiring, developing, and protecting our Open Spaces here in Broomfield.
 Caring for the land, wildlife, and wellbeing of the (present and future) residents of Broomfield is vital and much appreciated.
 Upon retirement, my husband and I moved here from St. Joseph, MO in 2012.
 We are very active and appreciate the many trails, lakes, and wildlife areas preserved for the community to enjoy.
 These enrich our lives and increase the desirability of living within this community.
 I agree with our dear friend, Ellie McKinley, let's shoot for at least 40% of city/county land to be devoted to Open Space.

-Cindy Pickerel asked 4 months ago
+Cindy Pickerel asked about 1 year ago

 Thank you for your comment.
 We are so glad to hear that you are enjoying Broomfield's Open Spaces and Trails!